ethereum/ethereum-org-website/src/content/developers/tutorials/short-abi/index.md

   256<sup>15</sup> &gt; 10<sup>36</sup>, so fifteen bytes are enough.

 A waste of 160 gas on L1 is normally negligible.
 A transaction costs at least [21,000 gas](https://yakkomajuri.medium.com/blockchain-definition-of-the-week-ethereum-gas-2f976af774ed), so an extra 0.8% doesn't matter.
-However, on L2 things are different, almost the entire cost of the transaction is writing it to L1.
+However, on L2, things are different.
+Almost the entire cost of the transaction is writing it to L1.
 In addition to the transaction calldata, there are 109 bytes of transaction header (destination address, signature, etc.).
 The total cost is therefore `109*16+576+160=2480`, and we are wasting about 6.5% of that.